 The west side of the Silicon Valley, where the land rises to meet the rumpled, wooded folds of the Santa Cruz Mountains, has become an inviting wine-country destination.
-The charming village of Saratoga is the region’s hub, with in-town tasting rooms including Cinnabar, where you can savor small plates and award-winning Mourvedre on a shaded patio.
+The charming village of Saratoga is the region’s hub, with in-town tasting rooms including Cinnabar, where you can savour small plates and award-winning Mourvedre on a shaded patio.
 For a real treat, check the calendar and catch an evening of entertainment at the historic Mountain Winery.
 The legendary Paul Masson, who emigrated to San Francisco from Burgundy, France in the late 1800s, acquired a Saratoga vineyard where he developed fine California sparkling wines.
 Today, his winery is the site of summertime concerts in an intimate venue under the stars—a worthy splurge.

 Saratoga has a spa tradition too, thanks to natural mineral springs and lavish retreats built around them in the late 1800s.
 Today’s modern Shangri-Las include Nilou and Preston Wynne.

 Welcome to California’s tech-centric brain pool.
 Wrapping around the south end of San Francisco Bay, the communities collectively known as Silicon Valley are home base for the heart and soul of computer technology, including silicon chip technology, computer design, apps and Apples, smart phones—smart everything.
 Some companies are so big and so influential that their names have become part of our vocabulary (if you don’t believe us, just Google it).
 Hike or bike a trail and overhear the next big idea.
 Visit a museum that blinks and buzzes with what-if technology.
 And enjoy the riches of a booming economy, with performance spaces, high-end shopping, and multi-starred restaurants.